Full-field mapping of spatially varying polarization entanglement generated from spontaneous parametric down-conversion: Experimental setup

 The signal and idler photons then propagate through a quarter-wave plate (QWP) and a HWP before they are either transmitted or reflected by a PBS.
 The photons finally pass through a bandpass filter with a center wavelength of 800 nm and full width at half maximum (FWHM) bandwidth of 40 nm before being detected by the Tpx3Cam.
-To characterize the entanglement in the spatial DoF, we implement two imaging schemes for realizing measurements in the position (near-field) and momentum (far-field) bases while setting the waveplates to project both the signal and idler photons into the V-polarization basis.
-Using the combination of $f_1=50$ mm, $f_2=100$ mm, and $f_3=150$ mm lenses, the far-field of the crystal is imaged on the Tpx3Cam, thereby enabling measurements in the momentum basis.
-On the other hand, using $f_{3}=75$ mm images the crystal output face (near-field) onto the Tpx3Cam sensor, thereby allowing for measurements in the position basis.
-We acquire data in the near-field and far-field for 1 minute each using the Tpx3Cam.
-To characterize entanglement in the polarization DoF, we additionally acquire data for 15 different combinations of orientations of HWPs and QWPs in the far-field, each for 1 minute.
-Combined with the VV basis data acquired in characterizing the far-field spatial correlation, these polarization measurements allow us to reconstruct the polarization density matrices corresponding to all pairs of momentum-anticorrelated pixels through quantum state tomography and characterize polarization entanglement.
-The total required data acquisition time for characterizing a spatial-polarization hyperentangled state is thus $2 + 15 = 17$ minutes.
+To characterize entanglement in the polarization DoF, we measure the polarization correlation between each pair of momentum-correlated signal and idler photons.
+We first image the far-field of the crystal onto the Tpx3Cam using the combination of $f_1=50$ mm, $f_2=100$ mm, and $f_3=150$ mm lenses, and then acquire data for 16 different combinations of orientations of HWPs and QWPs, each for 1 minute.
+These polarization measurements allow us to reconstruct the polarization density matrices corresponding to all pairs of momentum-anticorrelated photons through quantum state tomography, which characterizes polarization entanglement.
+To characterize the state dimensionality in the spatial DoF, we measure the spatial correlation of signal and idler photons in the position basis.
+We do so by replacing the $f_3=150$ mm lenses with $f_{3}=75$ mm ones, thereby imaging the crystal output face (near-field) onto the Tpx3Cam sensor.
+We then set the HWPs and QWPs to project the polarization in both arms into V and acquire data for 1 minute.
+Combined with the 16 measurements acquired in polarization characterization, the total required data acquisition time is thus $1 + 16 = 17$ minutes.